0xPolygonMiden/crypto/README.md

 ## Merkle
 [Merkle module](./src/merkle/) provides a set of data structures related to Merkle trees.
 All these data structures are implemented using the RPO hash function described above.
 The data structures are:

+* `MerklePathSet`: a collection of Merkle authentication paths all resolving to the same root.
+The length of the paths can be at most 64.
 * `MerkleTree`: a regular fully-balanced binary Merkle tree.
 The depth of this tree can be at most 64.
-* `MerklePathSet`: a collection of Merkle authentication paths all resolving to the same root.
-The length of the paths can be at most 64.
+* `SimpleSmt`: a Sparse Merkle Tree, mapping 63-bit keys to 4-element leaf values.
+* `MerkleError`, `MerklePath`, and `NodeIndex` are Merkle wrappers to assist tree indexation, opening proofs, and report inconsistent arguments/state.

+## Extra
+[Root module](./src/lib.rs) provides a set of constants, types, aliases, and utils required to use the primitives of this library.

 ## Crate features
 This crate can be compiled with the following features: